ingedata-ph/rhymes-api/README.md

-# rhymes-api
+# Rhymes API

-API Documentations &amp; Integration for Ingedata services
+Welcome to Ingedata's Rhymes API.

+This project offers support for API, input and output validation of the work provided by the outsourced team of Ingedata.